Frood-for-Thought/LHL-Statistical-Modelling-with-Python-Project/README.md

 rating will have a higher magnitude).

 More work should be done to better prepare the data for linear regression, and to better normalize the data.
+For instance, it would be interesting to experiment with the correlation between the med_review variable and num_parks with num_plygrd.
+A new regression model with med_review as the dependent variable, with num_parks and num_plygrd as independent variables could be looked at.
+It would be interesting to experiment with the med_review regression model to see if it would be better correlated to the number of free bikes.

 There wasn't enought time to construct a confusion matrix for the MNLogit Regression classification model.